-associations as explained later.
-We have also enabled Topos to pop up workspaces or digital objects corresponding to tags when tagged items are put on the tag-reader antenna (Figure 9).
+tag-IDs present at the antenna in the tag-browser in Topos, and selecting "associate with tag".
+It is also possible to use the Snapscanner to make associations as explained later.
+We have also enabled the Topos application to pop up workspaces or digital objects corresponding to tags when tagged items are put on the tag-reader antenna (Figure 9).